-The University establishes administrative policies to align operations, set behavioral expectations across the University system, and communicate policy roles and responsibilities when appropriate to do so through a broad policy in accordance with the criteria below.
+The University establishes administrative policies to align operations, set behavioral expectations across the University system, mitigate institutional risk, and communicate policy roles and responsibilities when appropriate to do so through a broad policy in accordance with the criteria below.

-- be warranted in order to (a) implement Board of Regents policy; (b) achieve compliance with laws, rules, or regulations; or (c) address a risk to the institution that cannot be adequately addressed elsewhere;
+- address a significant risk to the institution that cannot be adequately addressed otherwise;

-- have significant impact, including but not limited to, the number of people and colleges/units impacted and the level and number of risk factors involved; and
+- have significant impact, including but not limited to, the number of people, campuses or colleges/units impacted, and the level and number of risk factors involved; or

 - promote operational efficiency and effectiveness.